anyway-0/fireship.io/content/lessons/firebase-quickstart/index.md

   </section>
 ```

 Because the user must be signed-in, our code only runs when we have access to a user.
-The `thingsRef` points to a collection the database and provides methods to read and write to this location.
+The `thingsRef` points to a collection in the database and provides methods to read and write to this location.
 Create a new document in the collection with `add`, where the argument is the actual data you want saved on the document.

 {{< file "js" "app.js" >}}
 ```javascript